Packing List & Tips for Self-Guided Multi-Day Canoe Trips…

 - Paddles (3 per tandem canoe, 2 per solo canoe)

 - 1 Throwing device per canoe (throw cushion)

 - Bail bucket (to scoop out any water that may get into the canoe)

 3) Know the area, river conditions, weather forecast

-- Follow along with your River Map, there are not any river mile markers out in the backcountry
+- Follow along the whole way with your River Map, as there are not any river mile markers/signs out in the backcountry

 AND WHY DO I NEED TO KNOW THIS?

 The Green River’s flow is ranges from 2,000 – 45,000 + c.f.s.
 So, the time in the river season that you are taking your trip, along with the length of time you are out on the river, will play a big part regarding the river flow.
 5,000 c.f.s and under, will be a “slower moving” river and it will take longer to make up river miles.
 However, the same river miles at 15,000 c.f.s. and higher, will take less time.
 The c.f.s. will also play a part in how big and where “camps” will be.